-Figure 4:Relative CPUE indices (scaled to have mean of one) for the all vessels model and the core vessels model for the Ross Sea fishery.
+Figure 4: Relative CPUE indices (scaled to have mean of one) for the 'all vessels' model and the core vessels (involved in the fishery for at least four years) model for the Ross Sea fishery, 1999-2021.
 Blue dashed line shows loess fit with 95% confidence intervals (grey area).

 A standardised CPUE analysis of Antarctic toothfish in SSRU 88.2H shows a steep decline at the beginning of the fishery when there had still been little fishing in the area followed by a more recent increase.
 Standardised CPUE in SSRUs 88.2C-G shows an increase over time with levelling off in the most recent years.
-In both SSRU 88.2H and SSRUs 88.2C-G the confidence bounds are very wide for the first part and later part of the time series (Large et al 2015) (Figure 5).
+In both SSRU 88.2H and SSRUs 88.2C-G the confidence bounds are very wide for the first part and later part of the time series (Large et al 2015) (Figure).
 There has been little consistent fishing effort in Statistical Subarea 88.2 until recent years and, as for the Ross Sea, the patterns of increase and declines in the CPUE indices are thought to reflect a combination of fishery and environmental factors rather than toothfish abundance (Maunder et al 2006).
 The CPUE analysis in 88.2H has not been updated since 2015.